trifork/TPA-Gradle-Plugin/README.md

 ```

 Notice that the tpaDeployPepsiDevelop triggers the task assemblePepsiDevelop and
-tpaCurrentPepsiDevelop to run first.
+tpaInfoPepsiDevelop to run first.
 This is done in order to avoid deploying an
 old artifact with the *same* versionNo as the currently deployed version on the TPA server (which would generate an error after the upload anyway).
 So if we were to execute the tpaDeployPepsiDevelop again with no change in versionNo, the following would happen:

 ```
-:app:tpaCurrentPepsiDevelop
+:app:tpaInfoPepsiDevelop
 Current deploy information for variant pepsiDevelop:
 * Track name/applicationId: com.pepsico.pepsi.game.develop
 * Size: 6,8 MB